redsuperbat/vue-custom-directives/README.md

 `npm i --save vue-custom-directives`

-To only use certain directives and reduce bundle size, register your directives like this.
+To only use certain directives and reduce bundle size, register your directives show below.
-Now `v-hover` is available throughout your vue application

 ```javascript
 import { createApp } from "vue";